 This post details how to complete the perfect last day of school activity for your students.
+Even if you’re teaching online, this is a great activity to complete digitally!
 End of the year goodbye stars include writing meaningful goodbye messages on individual stars for each student.

-The end of the year is a very busy and exhausting time for teachers.
-Students are finishing up projects and taking exams, while teachers are trying to cram every last thing in to the limited time left.
+The end of the year is a hectic and exhausting time for teachers.
+Students are finishing up projects and taking exams, while teachers are trying to cram every last thing into the limited time left.
 It is also time for those end of the year activities that bring everyone together for some fun.

-End of the year goodbye stars are a great community building activity that help students further their social emotional development.
-Saying goodbye is hard for some and this helps them say it to their peers before summer vacation.
-It helps them reflect on past experiences and from the year together as a class.
+End of the year goodbye stars is a great community-building activity that helps students further their social-emotional development.
+Saying goodbye is hard for some, and this helps them say it to their peers before summer vacation.
+It helps them reflect on past experiences and the year together as a class.

-How to Complete this Memorable Last Day of School Activity
+How to Create Goodbye Stars as a Last Day of School Activity

 For the star-shaped cut-outs, I recommend using a 2-ply weight paper or cardstock or scrapbook paper that is thicker than regular paper and not construction paper.
-This paper holds ink from markers well, without bleeding through to the other side.
-Yellow makes the perfect colour for stars and is light enough to show all colours of ink.
-You could also get creative and use different scrapbook paper with fun prints.
+Yellow makes the perfect color for stars and is light enough to show all ink colors.
+You could also get creative and use different scrapbook papers with fun prints.

 Start by creating a tracer of a large star.
 The stars I use are approximately 12″ in diameter.
 Use the tracer to trace a class set of stars with a pencil.
 Cut out each star and write the names of each student in the center of each star.
 Don’t forget to create one for yourself and any other teachers in the classroom.